Gabriel Daza: Return to the Philippines

 In 1922, Daza worked as an electrical engineer and salesman for Catton-Neill Eng. & Machinery Co a local subsidiary of Westinghouse and was an Associate Member of the American Institute of Electrical Engineers (AIEE).
 On December 3, 1927, Daza became a full member of the AIEE.

 In Cebu City, as early as 1927, Daza was the Supervising Engineer and Assistant General Manager of the Visayan Electric Company (VECO), and the Assistant General Manager of the Visayan Electric Supply Company.
 Daza led the expansion of VECO out of the Cebu City.
 In 1929, Daza went to the Philippine Legislature in Manila to develop a new franchise for VECO.
-In 1931, the Legislature approved a 50 year franchise allowing VECO to expand to: Mandaue, Consolacion, Liloan and Compostela, North of Cebu; and Talisay, Minglanilla, Naga, San Fernando and Danao.
+In 1931, the Legislature approved a 50-year franchise allowing VECO to expand to: Mandaue, Consolacion, Liloan and Compostela, North of Cebu; and Talisay, Minglanilla, Naga, San Fernando and Danao.

-In 1928, he co-founded the Philippine Long Distance Telephone Company (PLDT) with Col. Joseph Stevenot.
+In 1928, Col. Joseph E. Stevenot sought out Daza for his engineering prowess.
+Together, Daza and Stevenot co-founded the Philippine Long Distance Telephone Company (PLDT).
 Throughout his career at PLDT Daza filled several positions at various times including Vice President, Treasurer, Chief Financial Officer (CFO), Public Service Commissioner, Manager of Manila District and Acting General Commercial Manager.

 From 1930 to 1939, Daza was the Illuminating Engineer of the executive staff, and Electrical Engineer of the Philippine Carnival Association.
-The Association held the Manila Carnival, an American Colonial showcase for Philippine commerce, industry and agriculture.
+The association held the Manila Carnival, an American Colonial showcase for Philippine commerce, industry and agriculture.
 He co-founded the Philippine Electric Manufacturing Company (PEMCO) and Phelps Dodge Philippines.
-From 1936-1937, Daza was the chairman of Illumination Committee for the 33rd International Eucharistic Congress (IEC).
+From 1936 to 1937, Daza was the chairman of Illumination Committee for the 33rd International Eucharistic Congress (IEC).
 In 1937, he was treasurer of the Philippine Association of Mechanical and Electrical Engineers (PAMEE).
 By 1939, Daza was receiving one of the highest salaries in the Philippines at ₱1,000.